C-F-4/Card-Matching-Game/README.md

 # Card Matching Game
+A web based game to implement some concepts of Angular(2-way Data Binding, Event Handling like click Events) and CSS Animations using jQuery and Vanilla Javascript.

 Memory Game Demo - The player can select a level and play on the appropriate size of board.
 The player has to flip all the cards to win the game.

 ### To-Do
 - [ ] Score Functionality (Based on Timer and number of Moves)